DataDog/documentation/content/en/logs/error_tracking/backend.md

 ## Overview

-If you aren’t already collecting Logs with Datadog, follow the Logs Setup Documentation to set up Logs.
-Ensure that the source tag (specifying language) is correctly configured.
-Agent-based log collection is recommended.
+If you aren’t already collecting logs with Datadog, see the [Logs documentation][10] to set up logs.
+Ensure that the `source` tag (specifying language) is properly configured.
+Datadog recommends setting up Agent-based log collection.

+## Setup

-For **Python**, **Java**, and **Ruby**, no additional configuration is needed if the `source` tag in your logs is configured correctly.
-All required attributes will be automatically tagged and sent to Datadog.
+For languages such as **Python**, **Java**, and **Ruby**, no additional configuration is needed if the `source` tag in your logs is configured correctly.
+All required attributes are automatically tagged and sent to Datadog.

-For other languages, The backend language examples below show how to properly configure a error log and attach the required stack trace in the log's `error.stack`.
+For backend languages such as **C#**, **.NET**, **Go**, and **NodeJS**, the code examples in each section demonstrate how to properly configure an error log and attach the required stack trace in the log's `error.stack`.

 If you are already sending stack traces to Datadog but they are not in `error.stack`, you can set up a [generic log remapper][8] to remap the stack trace to the correct attribute in Datadog.

-To configure inline code snippets in issues, use the [in-app enablement here][9].
-You may notice that the setup is built around APM; snippets in Error Tracking for Logs do not require APM.
-The enrichment tags and repository linkage is the same.
+To configure inline code snippets in issues, set up the [source code integration][9].
+Adding code snippets in Error Tracking for Logs does not require APM; the enrichment tags and linked repository is the same for both.

-## Setup

 ### C# and .NET

 {{< tabs >}}